 Saana, the most iconic of the Finnish fells*, stands in northwestern Lapland, right by the Scandinavian Mountains.
 The fell is located along Highway E8 in the Käsivarsi Wilderness Area, by the picturesque Kilpisjärvi village and the eponymous lake.
 Its surroundings are home to Finland’s highest fells, breathtaking natural sights, and a mere 400 inhabitants.
 It is Finnish Lapland at its wildest and mightiest.

-The top of Saana rises up to 1029 meters, and it offers one of the most impressive views in all of Lapland.
+The peak of Saana rises up over a kilometer, and it offers one of the most impressive views in all of Lapland.
 The fell is a sight to behold from a distance as well.
 The location offers an optimal setting for a variety of production types, from nature documentaries to adventure fiction.

-Saana has special significance in the Sámi culture, where the fell is held sacred by many.
+Saana also has special significance in the Sámi culture, where the fell is held sacred by many.